-DIAL: Original silver sunburst Seiko-signed dial with polished hour indices, evident patina; original hour, minute, and second hands.
-Lume is original and has aged beautifully.
+DIAL: Silver sunburst Seiko-signed dial with polished hour indices, evident patina; matching hour, minute, and second hands.
+Lume has aged beautifully.

-CASE: Original 38mm (41mm w/crown) x 44.5mm stainless steel case.
+CASE: Stainless-steel case measures 38mm (41mm w/crown) x 44.5mm.
 Olympic torch commemorating the 1964 games, while faded (as happened frequently with these), remains visible – the 1964 Summer Olympics were held in Tokyo from October 10th to 24th, and later 5719 caseback’s featured the Seiko seahorse design or several other similar designs.
 The bezel is an exact, quality copy made by a known specialist in Paris - this is not a cheap aftermarket copy (these mono-pusher chronographs are entirely too uncommon for this!).

 BAND: This 5719 comes a new black leather strap, with off-white/cream colored stitching and stainless-steel hardware.
 It also comes with a second funky nylon NATO strap, with stainless-steel hardware, which plays off the uncomplicated silver dial of the watch.